bseaver/php-to-do-list/README.md

 # Getting Started with PHP

-#### Epicodus PHP Week 1 Lab, 2/7/2017
+#### Epicodus PHP Week 1, 3 Lab, 2/7,21/2017

-#### By Benjamin T. Seaver and Dan Lauby
+#### By Ash Laidlaw, Benjamin T. Seaver and Dan Lauby
 #### Revised to use DB by Benjamin Seaver

 ## Description

-This lab is about experimenting with PHP and installing the silex and Twig frameworks
+This lab is about experimenting with PHP and installing the silex and Twig frameworks and extending to mySQL

 ## Setup/Installation Requirements
+* See https://secure.php.net/ for details on installing _PHP_.
+Note: PHP is typically already installed on Mac.
+* See https://getcomposer.org/ for details on installing _composer_.
+* See https://mamp.info/ for details on installing _MAMP_.
 * Clone project
-* run `composer install --prefer-source --no-interaction` from project root
+* From project root, run > `composer install --prefer-source --no-interaction`
-* start PHP in web folder to use Silex
+* To run PHPUnit tests from root > `vendor/bin/phpunit tests`
+* From web folder in project, Start PHP > `php -S localhost:8000`
+* In web browser open `localhost:8000`

 ## Known Bugs
 * No known bugs